keiveulbugs/macro_env/README.md

-Macro_env: An environment variable seeking library
+Macro_env: An environment variable seeking crate
 ==================================================

 Macro_env is a crate to find environment variables.